Spurtastic/DockerTute/README.md

 Also you might wonder why i made you install make

 the wonder of make is that you can keep retesting code wayyyyy faster than if you would type out the commands

+# so in the directory of the code type make
 ![img](https://github.com/Spurtastic/DockerTute/blob/main/imgs/Screenshot%20(208).png)

 just treat the stuff under all as the stuff you would type in the terminal.